 - Same Language Dub: Often done to Anglicize shared commercials imported from the USA.
 Where done cheaply or badly or unconvincingly, look out for this getting panned on AT.

-- Stepford Consumer: The people who add to blogs on AT are most definitely not this trope and get really snarky about the advertising executive's lazy assumption all consumers are Stepford.
+- Stepford Consumer: The people who add to blogs on AT are most definitely not this trope and get really snarky about the advertising executive's lazy assumption that all consumers are Stepford.
 Stepford Consumers in adverts generally get identified and panned.

 - Too Incompetent to Operate a Blanket: Related closely to Bumbling Dad, and just as loathed by AT readers.

 - Wall of Text: This, and its incoherence doesn't help.

 - We Are The Experts: Oh yeah?
 Says who?
 Frequently illustrated as an example of ad-men's weasel words.